Understanding the different warning messages from GTmetrix speed report

 GTmetrix considers that our script or data is not being cached for enough time and for that reason prompts an error.
-Usually, it recommends to keep files in the cache for 1 week after the initial load, but this would mean that our app would not show fresh content, including your product names, variants, prices, images or stock.
-You don't want your product data to be refreshed just once a week.
+Usually, it recommends to keep files in the cache for 1 week after the initial load, but this would mean that our app would not show your updated shipping rates and total amount shown in the totals section.

 Warning "Use cookie-free domains"

 In this case, following the report advice would make your page load slower instead of faster.